 Spring-Mar’s excellent tradition of valuing children, acknowledging their individual needs, and providing rich experiential learning opportunities was what initially drew me to the school as a parent.
 I have always been interested in how children learn and the staff and I strive to incorporate best practices for early childhood learning as we continue and expand on Spring-Mar’s wonderful educational tradition.

-This will be my second year teaching at Spring-Mar.
-I was introduced to this great preschool six years ago when Michelle (my oldest child) started in the two’s class.
-Last year Keegan (child number two and my youngest) graduated from Spring-Mar, and so unfortunately ended my days as a Spring-Mar parent and board member.
-Luckily, I will still be enjoying this great environment as a teacher.
+I have been teaching at Spring-Mar for awhile now.
+I was introduced to this great preschool a few years ago when Michelle (my oldest child) started in the two’s class.
+When Keegan (child number two and my youngest) graduated from Spring-Mar, my days as a Spring-Mar parent and board member ended.
+Luckily, I am still enjoying this great environment as a teacher.

 Both my husband and I were born and raised in South-Africa.
-We came to America about 14-15 years ago and made this our new home.
+We came to America many years ago and made this our new home.
 I have the US equivalence of a Bachelor’s degree in Business Administration with a major in Industrial Psychology and Relations.

 I love being part of Spring-Mar.
 We have, in my opinion, the best Director, teachers, parents and children.
 I strongly believe in the learning through play philosophy that we follow.
 Also, because Spring-Mar draws parents that want to be part of their children’s education, we get the cream of the crop.
 Everyone’s opinion matters and everybody learns from each other.